happy-kitty0821/EtterForge/README.md

 ## Code Explanation

 - **updateCheck.py**: This module handles the code responsible for checking for updates.
-It retrieves the latest version of EtherForge from a remote repository using the GitHub API and compares it with the local version.
+It retrieves the latest version of EtterForge from a remote repository using the GitHub API and compares it with the local version.
 If an update is available, it backs up the existing script, downloads the latest version, and replaces the existing script.

 - **EtterForge.py**: This is the main script that allows users to change the MAC address of a network interface.
 It prompts users to read and agree to the terms and conditions, displays the available network interfaces, prompts for the selection of an interface and a new MAC address, validates the input, and applies the changes using the `subprocess` module.